 - Will I be able to chew normally on the implant teeth?

-Yes.
-Studies have shown that chewing efficiency improves significantly after treatment with cylindrical implant systems and, following a brief adaptation period, is comparable to the chewing efficiency of natural teeth.
+Chewing efficiency should improve after treatment with cylindrical implant systems and, following a brief adaptation period, should be comparable to the chewing efficiency of natural teeth.

 - Will my new tooth or teeth look natural?